benoitc/gunicorn/README.rst

 add `gunicorn` to INSTALLED_APPS in the settings file::

   INSTALLED_APPS = (
     ...
     "gunicorn",
   )

 Then run::

   python manage.py run_gunicorn

 Paste-compatible projects
 +++++++++++++++++++++++++

 For paste-compatible projects (like Pylons, TurboGears 2, ...) use the `gunicorn_paste` command::

   $ cd your pasteproject
   $ gunicorn_paste --workers=2 development.ini

 or usual paster command::

   $ cd your pasteproject
   $ paster serve development.ini workers=2

 In last case don't forget to add a server section for gunicorn.
 Here is an example that use gunicorn as main server::

   [server:main]
   use = egg:gunicorn#main
   host = 127.0.0.1
   port = 5000

 Kernel Parameters
 -----------------

-There are various kernel parameters that you might want to tune in order to deal with a large number of simulataneous connections.
+There are various kernel parameters that you might want to tune in order to deal with a large number of simultaneous connections.
 Generally these should only affect sites with a large number of concurrent requests and apply to any sort of network server you may be running.
 They're listed here for ease of reference.

 The commands listed are tested under Mac OS X 10.6.
 Your flavor of Unix may use slightly different flags.
 Always reference the appropriate man pages if uncertain.